Mohammed-Aali/Project-1/README.md

 This is my final project for CS50, my first computer science course.
 I built a personal portfolio website using Flask, Python, CSS, HTML and JavaScript to showcase my skills, projects, and achievements as a web developer.

-You can watch a video presentation of my project [HERE] (https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+You can watch a video presentation of my project [HERE](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 The actual video is cooming soon.

 ## Features